Open coil or pocket springs, which are better?

 An open coil spring unit

-Pocket springs are individual springs enclosed in fabric pockets and either stitched or hand-tied together.
-Each spring works independently, allowing the mattress to conform and adjust to the body.
+Pocket springs are smaller, softer springs encased in fabric and stitched or hand-tied together.
+Each spring works independently, allowing the mattress to better adjust and conform to body shape.
+Pocket springs are more expensive to manufacture and are often used in higher-quality mattresses.

 pocket springs in rows